• Search Keywords

 • $200,000 for one year for a Premium business

-And in addition to direct funding as listed above, successful applicant companies will also be provided with an:
+In addition to direct funding as listed above, successful applicant companies will also be provided with:

 • Applicants must apply as an Australian entity.
 You will need to read our Terms of Trade to ensure you are eligible for Screen Australia funding.

-• Your entity’s primary purpose is the development and production of scripted or documentary content for domestic and/or international markets, and your output is one or more of the following: Scripted, First Nations, and Documentary (One-Off/Feature, Online, Episodic).
-More information can be found here.
+• Your entity’s primary purpose is the development and production of scripted or documentary content for domestic and/or international markets, and your output is one or more of the following: Scripted, First Nations, Online (Feature, TV/Episodic) and Documentary (One-Off/Feature, Online, Episodic).
+See ‘What We Do’.

 • Both Generate and Premium applicant companies must have reportable credits in the platforms and genres for which they are seeking support.

-Applications from companies whose principals and/or key staff are from underrepresented communities are encouraged to apply.
-For the purposes of this program, Under-represented applicants may include: Aboriginal and Torres Strait Islander peoples; people who are from culturally and linguistically diverse backgrounds; people who are Deaf, hard of hearing or with disability; people who are female or gender diverse; people who identify as LGBTQIA+; people located in regional and remote areas; and, any other under-represented community that is brought to our attention.
+• Applications from companies whose principals and/or key staff are from underrepresented communities are encouraged to apply.
+For the purposes of this program, under-represented applicants may include: Aboriginal and Torres Strait Islander peoples; people who are from culturally and linguistically diverse backgrounds (CALD); people from the Deaf/Disabled and/or Neurodivergent (DDN) communities; women, non-binary or gender diverse; people who identify as LGBTQIA+; people located in regional and remote areas; and, any other under-represented community that is brought to our attention.

-Applications for Enterprise Business (Generate and Premium companies) consist of:
+Applications for Enterprise Business (Generate and Premium companies) must read the FAQs made available by Screen Australia relating to the Enterprise program.

-• Stage 1 is for all eligible applicant companies to apply to the program.
+• Stage 1 is for all eligible applicant companies.

-• Stage 2 is for only those applicant companies invited to submit to Stage 2.
+• Stage 2 is only open to those companies who are most competitive (based on assessment of their Stage 1 application).
+Those applicants will be invited by Screen Australia to submit to Stage 2.

-Applications for Stage 1 open 9 February 2023, and close 5pm AEST Thursday 9 March 2023, and can be made through the Screen Australia application portal with the following materials:
+Applications for Stage 1 open Wednesday 8 November 2023, and close 5pm AEDT Thursday 22 February 2024, and are to be made by submitting an application form through the Screen Australia application portal along with the following materials:

 Stage 1: